Another Word For GASLIGHTING

 Noun : (often, especially) Such a misuse involving some similarity of sound between the misused word and the appropriate word.

-Noun : (rhetoric) A misapplication or overextension of figurative or analogical description; a wrongly applied metaphor or trope.
+Noun : (rhetoric) A misapplication or overextension of a figurative or analogical description; a wrongly applied metaphor or trope.

 charade